Copley Junior School is proud to be registered with Doncaster Children’s University™ as a ‘Learning Destination’.

 Well done to Matilda R who won the Art Competition for an original piece of art work inspired by the style of Gustav Klimt.
 Out of all the participating schools across Doncaster we are very proud to share that Matilda won first place!
 As her prize, Matilda has been invited to attend a half term Children's University art workshop with a friend.

-Well done to 56 children who received certificates at the end of the Summer term 2017 to mark their success in achieving many hours of learning outside of school.
-A particular well done to Ella S, who received her bronze postgraduate diploma certificate for achieving over 643 hours of extra-curricular learning!
+Well done to 63 children who received certificates at the end of the Summer term 2018 to mark their success in achieving many hours of learning outside of school.
+A particular well done to Ella S, who received her Gold Fellowship certificate (the highest award possible) for achieving over 1000 hours of extra-curricular learning!

 E Passport for Children in Year 7